 Presence of the international community

 The presence of the international community is coordinated through the Office of High Representative for BiH (OHR) which is the state's ultimate authority, responsible for overseeing implementation of civilian aspects of the Dayton Peace Agreement.
-The international community’s High Representative (HR) in BiH, which at the same time is the EU Special Representative for BiH assists the authorities of the country to implement the five objectives and two conditions set out by the Peace Implementation Council (PIC).
+The international community’s High Representative (HR) in BiH, Austrian diplomat Valentin Inzko, assists the authorities of the country to implement the five objectives and two conditions set out by the Peace Implementation Council (PIC).
 The PIC was established during the Dayton Accords.
 The Steering Board of the Council provides the HR with political guidance.
 However, it has proven to be difficult to reach a consensus on main issues between members of the PIC Steering board that consists of Canada, France, Germany, Italy, Japan, Russia, the United Kingdom, the United States, the Presidency of the European Union, the European Commission and the Organisation of the Islamic Conference represented by Turkey.
 Therefore the position of the HR on certain issues is vague.
 The HR’s office must stay in place until the set goals have been achieved and ensure implementation of the 1995 Dayton Accords, which include “peaceful coexistence within one single state of different ethnic communities”.
 When these goals are achieved, the HR will be replaced by an EU Special Representative for BiH.
 The EU Delegation to Bosnia and Herzegovina, headed by Peter Sorensen, has increasingly taken up several tasks and is the second largest delegation of the world.

+The process of establishing the SAA took more than ten years, initiated only after BiH agreed on reforms set as a condition by the European Commission (EC) in its Feasibility Study published in 2003.
+In the sixteen areas identified by the EU that needed reform, reform of the defence, the police and the establishment of a state law on the public broadcasting system proved to be the most difficult areas to meet EU conditions.
+This was due to the reluctance existing within RS entity, opposing strong state government at the expense of the entity’s power.
+Only in 2008 the obstacles were overcome, resulting in new agreements visa facilitation and readmission, as well as an interim Agreement on Trade and Trade-related issues.
 As a consequence of the political deadlock after the 2010 elections no further required reforms were implemented and the country fell even further behind in the EU integration process.
-In its 2011 Progress report, the European Commission concluded that little progress has been made.
 The ethnic and political division and the lack of willingness among the political elite to move forward as the status quo benefits the ruling elite seem to be the main reasons for the slow implementation of the reforms.
 Pressure from within the society has proven to be crucial for achieving progress.
 Clear and achievable goals, such as visa liberalisation, are important tools for making concrete steps on the road to EU membership.

 Bosnia and Herzegovina (state-level)

 The parliament consists of two houses.
-The house of the people’s has 15 delegates: five for each ethnic group.
+The House of Peoples has 15 delegates: five for each ethnic group.
 The Serb representatives are appointed by the parliament of the RS and Bosniaks and Croats are employed from the parliament of the F BiH.
 The House of Representatives has 42 members.
 Two third is elected from the F BiH and one third from the RS by regular elections for a four year mandate.
 Their role is to adopt the state budget, to elect the government on the proposal of the presidency, and to adopt laws.
+The government is presided by a prime minister with the official title of Chairman of the Council of Ministers.
+As both entities also have a prime minister, it is important to understand the difference and on which level these Primie Ministers operate.

 The presidency consists of three persons elected by direct election for a four-year mandate.
 The Serb member of the presidency is elected from the RS and the Croat and Bosniak members are elected from the F BiH.
 They rotate every eight months on ethnic principle.